 We skip our beats when we hold this darling.
 It sure looks like a fabric made in heaven.
 Its woven with care which is in-comprehensible.
-This beyond doubt is our best products of SUTA.
+This beyond doubt is one of our best products.
 Do team up with a busy blue blouse.
-5.5 meters of pure love.

 Length: 5.5 meters ; Width: 47 inches

 1. Hand wash separately in cold water and salt

 2. Don't soak it in water for more than 5 minutes

 3. Medium iron

 Blouse: Su, the model is wearing a blouse Sarah

 Disclaimer: The pictures are clicked in daylight.
 Color may vary slightly from the image due to the screen brightness.